christphrd/TTP-FS-20180728/README.md

 All code submitted should be placed in a GitHub repository named `TTP-FS- 20180728`.

-##Design & Style Guide
+## Design & Style Guide

-##User Stories (6)
+## User Stories (6)
 1. As a user I want to create a new account with my `name`, `email`, and `password` so that I can buy and trade stocks.
-  -Default the user’s cash account balance to $5000.00 USD.
+  - Default the user’s cash account balance to $5000.00 USD.
-  -A user can only register once with any given email.
+  - A user can only register once with any given email.

 2. As a user I want to authenticate via `email` and `password` so that I can access my account.